A Classical Analogue to the Standard Model, Chapter 1: Normalisable quasiparticles on a manifold with anticommuting co-ordinates: Physical applications and implications

 The construction of the $\Cwt$ model from excitation gradients on a manifold with anticommuting degrees of freedom has the effect of implying a preon substructure for all fields of dimension greater than $L^{-1/2}$.
 The intrinsic symmetries of the anticommuting manifold then guarantee description of the emergent spinor, vector, and scalar fields under a single, explicit unifying symmetry group, corresponding to the local symmetry of the manifold.

 In \cref{ch:colour}, extending this construction to $\Cw{6}$ is seen to generate a local $\SU{3}$ symmetry, with the resulting composite bosons acting as the gluons of the emergent interaction.
-This model consequently provides a simple and elegant environment in which to study confinement, with a natural upper limit on energy scale corresponding to the energy at which the composite bosons themselves must be described in decomposed form.
+This model may perhaps therefore provide a novel environment in which to study confinement, with a natural upper limit on energy scale corresponding to the energy at which the composite bosons themselves must be described in decomposed form.

-Looking further ahead, extension to $\Cw{18}$ has an even richer particle spectrum, being the first model in the series which is capable of encompassing an analogue to the entire Standard Model.

-Intriguingly, particle masses in the model on $\Cw{18}$ are related via equations having no counterpart in the Standard Model.
-These equations permit calculation of the masses of the tau particle and the $W$, $Z$, and Higgs bosons as derived quantities which are in exceptional agreement with experimental observation---see the results given in \tref{tab:I:results}.
-Of note, there are no free ``tuning'' parameters in this calculation.
-Derivation of these results is presented in \crefr{ch:colour}{ch:detail}.

-An extension of this model which maps from $\Cw{18}$ to a curved target space--time is also predictive of the value of Newton's constant---see \cref{ch:gravity}.